FCollaPi/p2-datasci4health/README.md

 #### Regression Model
 At this point, we were already convinced the model was a total failure, and the R2 results for the `Linear Regression` did not led us otherwise.

+The values in the following table consider the prognostic in days:

 |          Model       |          MSE           |      RMSE     |      MAE      |   R2  |
 | :------------------: | :--------------------: | :-----------: | :-----------: | :---: |
 | Linear Regression    | 343035556174557248.000 | 585692373.328 | 334186392.087 | 0.192 |